radicalbit/helicon-python-quickstart/README.md

 }
 ```
 The method `time.time()` is part of the __Python 3__ code base, so you don't need to install anything else to use it.
+Additionally, you have to set an environment variable: GRPC_DEFAULT_SSL_ROOTS_FILE_PATH, providing the path of a certificates file.
 ```python
 authorizationServer = "<authorization-server>"
 grpcHost = "<grpc-host>"